 - Updating existing Noise Preferential Routes and their associated swathes to take account of changes to flight path concentration as a result of the switch to Performance Based Navigation (PBN) routes implemented in November 2013

-View the consultation documents and submit your feedback.
+View the consultation documents

 For information on phase one of the consultation, please visit the London Airspace Consultation website.